bluejay046/Northern-Wisconsin-BIPOC-Support/README.md

-## Welcome to GitHub Pages
+## Welcome to Northern Wisconsin BIPOC Support

+To better understand the problems facing our community- and to find solutions to those issues- we are providing an area for community members to submit stories of personal experiences that have felt inapporpriate, discriminatory, or unsafe.
+You can choose to remain anonymous or share your name.
+You can also choose whether you would like your story shared publicly or with support groups located in this website

-You can use the [editor on GitHub](https://github.com/bluejay046/bipoc-support/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+[Submit an Anonymous Story](https://github.com/bluejay046/bipoc-support/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.